Phil Kessel: Vegas Golden Knights (2022–2023)

 On August 24, 2022, Kessel signed a one-year, $1.5 million contract with the Vegas Golden Knights.
 As his usual jersey number 81 was already in use on the team by Jonathan Marchessault, Kessel switched to wear number 8 for the first time in his NHL career.
 On October 24, 2022, Kessel played his 989th consecutive game in the NHL, tying Yandle's iron man streak.
 He appeared to have scored his 400th goal in that game as well, but it was called back on an offside challenge, though he did manage an assist.
 On the loss of his potential milestone goal, he remarked that "it is what it is.
 We scored right after, so it didn't matter."
 The next night against the San Jose Sharks, Kessel officially passed Yandle for the iron man record, skating in his 990th consecutive game, where he scored his 400th goal.
 On November 17, 2022, Kessel then became the first player in league history to record 1,000 consecutive games played, as the Golden Knights defeated the Arizona Coyotes, Kessel's former team, 4–1.

 Kessel appeared in all of the Golden Knights' 82 regular season games, and started the team's first-round 2023 Stanley Cup playoffs series against the Winnipeg Jets.
 However, with his perceived on-ice effectiveness declining, coach Bruce Cassidy opted to scratch him for Game 5.
 This was the first game Kessel had missed since October 31, 2009 while playing for the Maple Leafs, counting both the regular season and postseason, though his official iron man streak was unaffected as it only counted the regular season.
 Kessel had not missed a playoff game since April 15, 2008, during his tenure with the Bruins.
 His unofficial streak of consecutive games played through the combined regular season and the playoffs totaled 1,149 games.
 Coach Cassidy praised Kessel as "a terrific teammate for our guys" during the Golden Knights' deep run in the 2023 Stanley Cup playoffs, in which he was cited as a contributor to the team's morale.
-Despite not appearing in any playoff games past the first round, Kessel ultimately won his third Stanley Cup, as Vegas defeated the Florida Panthers in the 2023 Stanley Cup Finals in five games.
+Despite not appearing in any playoff games past the first round, Kessel ultimately won his third Stanley Cup, as Vegas defeated the Florida Panthers in the 2023 Stanley Cup Final in five games.

 Vegas chose not to re-sign Kessel, and he began the 2023-24 season as a free-agent.
 Although there was some media buzz of Kessel securing a belated contract with the Vancouver Canucks, Kessel did not play the entire season.

 Despite reportedly showing interest in playing and reaching out to teams, Kessel again did not sign with a team for the entirety of the 2024–25 season.